Development

 file in its theme

 folder.
-The color and width values from that file are automatically made available to Tailwind via a Tailwind plugin.
+The color and width values from that file are automatically made available to Tailwind via CSS variables in ./tailwind/tailwind-theme.css

 This means the top-level colors in theme.json